lejar/traitlite/README.md

 Traitlite uses the builtin python unit testing framework, along with [hypothesis](https://hypothesis.works/).
 Additionally, [cosmic-ray](https://github.com/sixty-north/cosmic-ray) is used for mutation testing.

-To install the dependencies required to run the tests, run
+To install the dependencies required to run the tests, run:
 ```bash
 pip install -r unittest_requirements.txt
 ```